rija1/druponrinpoche/wp-content/plugins/ml-slider/readme.txt

 Follow us on Twitter: [@wpmetaslider](https://twitter.com/wpmetaslider)

+## Template and Pattern Library

+MetaSlider now includes access to the Extendify template and pattern library that can be accessed by clicking the "Library" button in the menu bar of the editor.
+We provide a variety of templates and patterns to serve different use cases and are adding more templates every week.
+Click on features -> MetaSlider to see patterns that incorporate the MetaSlider block.

+Note: Templates and patterns rely on blocks and styling applied by the Editor Plus plugin.
+The Editor Plus plugin is required when importing a template or pattern.
+If you uninstall Editor Plus, the templates and patterns will still display on your site, but the styling may be affected.
+Additionally, stock images included in the templates are hosted by Extendify.
+We recommend replacing the images or adding them to your media library directly.

+## Privacy

+MetaSlider uses a custom API to fetch templates and patterns from the Extendify template and pattern library.
+To improve the service and stability we store logs which may contain the following:

+* browser type
+* referring site
+* date and time of request
+* category selection or search term
+* anonymized IP address

+API requests are only made when a user clicks on the Library button.

+For more details on our privacy policy: [https://extendify.com/privacy-policy](https://extendify.com/privacy-policy) For more details on our terms of service: [https://extendify.com/terms-of-service](https://extendify.com/terms-of-service)

 ### Privacy Policy:
 MetaSlider uses the Appsero SDK to collect non-sensitive diagnostic data upon a user’s confirmation.
 This data helps us to troubleshoot problems faster & make product improvements.
 Meta Slider only collects this diagnostic data when a user allows it via a notice in WP Admin or MetaSlider settings.
 View our [privacy policy](https://www.metaslider.com/privacy-policy).